PatrickDehkordi/nvme-of-tcp/README.md

 # nvme-of-tcp

 This provides a TCP transport for NVMe over fabrics.
-It is intended to offer performance close to RDMA without the complexity.
+It is intended to offer performance similar to RDMA without the complexity.
 Configuration is similar to RDMA.

 ## Notes